ChaosChaot/SlimeCrusher/README.md

 It consumes some "energy" in the form of compressed Slimeballs wich are also included :D

-To load your Slime Crasher, i've added a Loading Station that will consume compressed Slimeballs wo load your Slime Crasher.
+To load your Slime Crasher, I've added a Loading Station that will consume compressed Slimeballs which load your Slime Crasher.

 **Can I include Slime Crasher in my Modpack?**